mununki/nextjs_with-redux-localStorage/README.md

 ## The idea behind the example

-This example add the part of using auth token in localStorage based on the example of next.js with-redux(https://github.com/zeit/next.js/blob/canary/examples/with-redux/README.md).
+This example adds the part of using auth token in localStorage based on the example of next.js with-redux(https://github.com/zeit/next.js/blob/canary/examples/with-redux/README.md).

 In case of using a token for authentication, for example JWT, generally the recommended way to save this token for client side is to localStorage.